fhorwitz/Foundations1/README.md

 There are 3 files included in this repo -
 Oxdata.html - the original code from the website oxdata_modified.html - rebuild of oxdata.com
-oxdata outline.html - generated from html5 outliner
+oxdata outline - generated from html5 outliner